lextm/jekyll-theme-chirpy/_posts/2008-3-4-home-office-environment-setup-with-google-and-mozilla.md

 # Email Service

-Let’s start with Mozilla Thunderbird and Gmail for email service.
+Let's start with Mozilla Thunderbird and Gmail for email service.
 Gmail is free, so why not sign it up?
 If you need an invitation, leave a comment and I can invite you.
 Then please read Gmail help on IMAP settings and follow the measures to set up Thunderbird for your Gmail account.

 I have been using Thunderbird for years and I love it so much.